splunk/eventgen/docs/TUTORIAL.md

     splunkPass = changeme
 ```
 Parameters for setting up outputMode = splunkstream.
 This is only required if we want to run Eventgen outside of Splunk.
 As a Splunk App and running as a scripted input, eventgen will gather this information from Splunk itself.
 Since we'll be running this from the command line for the tutorial, please customize your username and password in the tutorial.
+Note:
+>When using outputMode=splunkstream for running Eventgen outside of Splunk, use parameter `PYTHONHTTPSVERIFY=0` to ignore the SSL error: `SSLError: [SSL: CERTIFICATE_VERIFY_FAILED]`

 ```
     token.0.token = \d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2},\d{3}